Fraud Blocker

 6. Obtaining Journeyman License

-When you participate in the IBEW program, you are usually taking 4-5 years to complete your apprenticeship.
+When you participate in the IBEW program, you usually take 4-5 years to complete your apprenticeship.
 This means you are locked into working for the IBEW during that time.

 An electrician does not need a four-year college degree nor a 4-5 year apprenticeship commitment.
-Completing an electrical program in a college or trade school provides you with a good option for great career opportunities.
+Completing an electrical program in a college or trade school provides a good option for excellent career opportunities.

-The time to become an electrician varies depending on what your goals are.
+The time it takes to become an electrician varies depending on your goals.
 If you want to become an electrical contractor and own your own business, you need a C-10 license to become a contractor in California.

 Most states have journeymen and master electrician licenses.
 California offers a variety of licenses depending on your work specialty.
 Each license type has different requirements for hours worked, on-the-job training, and separate exams.